-Where own funds cover the regulatory capital requirement and the internal capital buffer (i.e. 40% of the capital requirement plus one year's expected losses), the capital position is assigned a 'green' rating.
+Where own funds of the Company cover the regulatory capital requirement and the internal capital buffer (i.e. 40% of the capital requirement plus one year's expected losses), the capital position is assigned a 'green' rating.
 In this case, excess capital is positive.

-The capital position is rated 'amber' where own funds cover between 120% and 140% of the capital requirement plus one year's losses.
-Below this level, the capital position is rated 'red'.
+The capital position is rated 'amber' where own funds are below this level, but above the 'red-amber threshold' as defined below.